Skip to content

 3. macOS Fatal Python error: Segmentation fault

-Moreover, this behavior is non-deterministic and may be not reproducible locally.
-One of observed source of difference is that the CI runs on server version of OS.
-I have encountered cases when I cannot reproduce the error on my development machine, but I could do this on my server.
+Moreover, this behavior is non-deterministic and may not be reproducible locally.
+One of the observed sources of difference is that the CI runs on a server version of the OS.
+I have encountered cases where I cannot reproduce the error on my development machine, but I could on my server.

 What is segfault